Strategic and Prospective

 The Comet Gold Project is located 22km southeast of Cue, with excellent access via the sealed Cue–Wondinong Road, which crosses the northern portion of the tenure.
 Several historic mining and station tracks provide good internal access.

 Comet comprises three granted tenements (E20/908, E20/1000 and E21/213), forming Combined Reporting Group C169/2021, covering approximately 68km².
-The acquisition provides Caprice with a significant, contiguous landholding in a highly prospective part of the Murchison Goldfields.

-Gold mineralisation within Comet is primarily associated with Silicified Iron Formation (SIF) units, the same host rocks that underpin mineralisation at the Island Gold Project and nearby multi-million-ounce deposits, reinforcing the Project’s strong discovery potential.
+Gold mineralisation within Comet is primarily associated with Silicified Iron Formation units, the same host rocks that underpin mineralisation at the Island Gold Project and nearby multi-million-ounce deposits, reinforcing the Project’s strong discovery potential.

 The Cuddingwarra project is located 540 km north-east of Perth and 10 km west of the town of Cue in Western Australia.
 It resides in the Murchison Greenstone Domain, within the Youanmi Terrane of the Archaean Yilgarn Craton, and is highly prospective for Archaean orogenic gold mineralisation.